Student Spotlight: Bethany Whitney

-Whitney enrolled in Anatomy & Physiology and Speech classes in 2009 and earned her Nursing degree in 2013, graduating with highest honors.
-During the summer of 2013, she took two additional classes to earn a second degree, the Associate in General Studies.
+Whitney enrolled in Anatomy & Physiology and Speech classes and earned her Nursing degree four years later, graduating with highest honors.
+She also took two additional classes to earn a second degree, the Associate in General Studies.

-“I have learned so much in my time at COD that sometimes I wonder if my brain can hold much more,” she said.
+“I learned so much in my time at COD that sometimes I wonder if my brain can hold much more,” she said.
 “My first year in the program exposed me to so many wonderful teachers.
 Everybody says how nursing is so hard and everybody is terrified when they first begin the program.
 Is it a lot of work?
 Yes.
 Is it impossible?
 No. You just need to be willing to put in the work.
 Every person that works in the Nursing department, including the staff in the lab, wants you to succeed.”